• Skip to main content

 A box of Pepperidge Farm Puff Pastry sheets, a can of Duncan Hines country cherry pie filling, a bowl of white sugar, and a box of Philadelphia cream cheese on a marble table.

-How to Make Cherry Cheese Danishes
+How to Make Cherry Cheese Danish

-Let’s get into the recipe:
+Let’s get into the recipe!

-How to Store
+How to Store Leftover Cherry Cheese Danish

 You can always split the recipe in half and make only one puff pastry sheet worth of danishes and save the fillings in the fridge to make within the next couple of days.